snikumbh/archR/README.md

 # archR
-R package for discovery of sequence architectures using Non-negative Matrix Factorization
+This is an R package implementing an unsupervised, non-negative matrix factorization-based method (of the same name) for discovery of sequence architectures.

+_This package is currently under development.
+So, please bear with me while I put the final blocks together.
+Thanks for your understanding!_

 ## Installation